 • All old paper-based, CTD, and NeeS-formatted files must be converted to eCTD format.

-• All submissions must use eCTD dossiers with proper sequences throughout the product lifecycle management.
+• All dossiers must have proper sequencing throughout the product lifecycle management process.

 • A single dossier typically covers all dosage forms, strengths, and pack sizes of a drug product.

-• All dossier updates should use the appropriate operation attribute to reflect a change to a document.
+• Any changes made to dossiers should use the appropriate tracking attributes to reflect changes to the document.

-• The exchange of communication is one-way in eCTD, from the company to the authority.
+• Communication in eCTD is one-way, from the company to the authority.
 The authorities send the inquiries out of the eCTD, and the applicants respond with a new eCTD sequence.

-• The files in the eCTD dossier must be searchable and annotations enabled.
+• The files containing the PDF documents in the eCTD dossier must be searchable and annotations enabled.

 • Bookmarks and hyperlinking are encouraged where necessary without overuse.